BazzaCuda/MinimalistMediaPlayerX/README.md

 A simple but ``very`` effective media player built on MPV's API, libMPV-2.dll

 ``Minimalist Media Player`` provides a minimalist keyboard- and mouse-operated user interface.
 Minimal on-screen clutter allows videos to be viewed without distractions.
-Keyboard options allow you to have no borders, no window title bar/caption, no progress bar, no video timestamp, etc.
+There are no window borders and no window title bar/caption, and keyboard options allow you to also have no progress bar and no audio/video timestamp, if that's what you want.

 Also, the window resizes to fit the video perfectly, eliminating ugly black borders/bands around the video, particularly above and below.
-This provides an immersive viewing experience even when played in window mode rather than full-screen.
+All of this provides an immersive viewing experience even when played in window mode rather than full-screen.
 Despite all this, ``Minimalist Media Player``provides a wealth of functions via the keyboard and mouse for manipulating the user-interface and the media files themselves.

 This is a complete rewrite of (and supercedes) https://github.com/BazzaCuda/MinimalistMediaPlayer (which is based on Windows Media Player).
 As such, this [here] incarnation of ``Minimalist Media Player`` provides far superior media file handling and playback functionality such as zoom, pan, step frame (forwards and backwards!), rotation, brightness control, etc.